 Library Media Center

-Director of Instructional Technology and Library
+Director of Instructional Technology and Innovation

 The elementary school library media center supports the instructional needs of its students, faculty and other members of the learning community.
 Due to the rapidly changing landscape of information technology, library resources need to accomplish more than simply supplementing classroom instruction.
 To meet this need, the library media center has expanded its mission into preparing students to become digital and media-literate, lifelong learners and proposes to foster this by teaching students to become effective users of information.